-- ▶ Use mats at external doorways to reduce the trafficking of grit, dust and water into the building. - ► Furniture can cause scratches to a vinyl floor, therefore appropriate protection (felt pads, etc.) should be attached to the feet of furniture such as tables and chair legs. - ▶ Keeping pets nails well clipped will reduce the likelihood of scratching from pets.
+1. Use mats at external doorways to reduce the trafficking of grit, dust and water into the building.

+2. Furniture can cause scratches to a vinyl floor, therefore appropriate protection (felt pads, etc.) should be attached to the feet of tables and chair legs etc.

+3. Keeping pets nails well clipped will reduce the likelihood of scratching from pets.

-14.13.5 Points to Note
+19.12.5 Points to Note

-- Regular light maintenance is more cost effective than periodic heavy maintenance and more beneficial to the floor covering. - ▶ Always sweep, mop sweep or dry vacuum the floor regularly. - Always use clean equipment dirty equipment only redistributes the dirt. - Do not mix cleaning products from different manufacturers they may not be compatible. - Always remove any spillage immediately.
+1. Regular light maintenance is more cost effective than periodic heavy maintenance and more beneficial to the floorcovering.

+2. Always sweep, mop sweep or dry vacuum the floor regularly.

+3. Always use clean equipment - dirty equipment only redistributes the dirt.

+4. Do not mix cleaning products from different manufacturers -they may not be compatible.

+5. Always remove any spillage immediately.
 Always remove excess water.
-It is not only dangerous but, on unwelded tile floors, the water can attack the adhesive and break the bond. - ▶ Do not use products containing pine gel or phenolic acid on Polyflor vinyl flooring.
+It is not only dangerous but, on unwelded tile floors, the water can attack the adhesive and break the bond.

+6. Do not use products containing pine gel or phenolic acid on Polyflor vinyl flooring.
 These can soften the vinyl surface and increase the possibility of scuffing.
-Shrinkage of the vinyl can also occur in the long term. - ▶ Never apply a floor dressing which cannot easily be removed such as polyurethane or acrylic sealers unless approved by Polyflor. - ▶ Never deviate from the manufacturer's recommended dilution rates. - ▶ Always take precautions to prevent dark rubber from coming into contact with the flooring.
-If this cannot be avoided, select darker colours of floor covering. - ▶ Never use abrasive pads on the flooring. - ▶ Only use water based floor maintenance products.

-14.13.6 Problem Solving

-In our experience most floor care complaints arise from a general comment that the floor is not as clean as expected.
-The most common reason is usually that the maintenance method being applied is not compatible with the type and level of traffic found.

-The table below contains more specific problems with their causes and our recommended actions.
+Shrinkage of the vinyl can also occur in the long term.

-COMMON PROBLEM POSSIBLE CAUSE RECOMMENDED ACTION Powdering of polish/ excess of white dust Breakdown of polish due to either excessive use of alkaline cleansers, inadequate rinsing, use of bleaches or other harsh chemicals.
+COMMON PROBLEM POSSIBLE CAUSE RECOMMENDED ACTION Powdering of polish/ excess of white dust.
+Breakdown of polish due to either excessive use of alkaline cleansers, inadequate rinsing, use of bleaches or other harsh chemicals.
 Strip off polish, thoroughly rinse and when dry, re-apply.
 Poor gloss, streaks or patchy finish.
 Polish could be applied to a dirty floor.
 Polish could have been applied with dirty equipment.
 A residue of alkaline cleanser is on the floor.
 Strip off polish, thoroughly rinse and when dry, re-apply.
 Polished floor is slippery.
 Incorrect polish type applied.
 Application of too much or too little polish.
 Polish build up.
 Surface contaminants such as water or dust are not being removed.
-Cross trafficking If polish is identified as the problem, strip off and re-apply.
+Cross trafficking of wax from other areas.
+If polish is identified as the problem, strip off and re-apply.
 Ensure daily maintenance to remove dust and other surface contaminants.
 If cross trafficking is a problem, use walk off mats.
 Sticky floors.
 Polish may not be dry.
 There may be a detergent build up.
 Strip off polish and re-apply.
 Ensure adequate rinsing after use of detergent to avoid build up.
 Fading colour.
 Equipment contaminated with bleach or bleach based products used.
 Ensure all cleaning equipment is clean before use.